NINGYURICHARD/AlloyVAE/README.md

 # Overview

-This repository contains a three-stage workflow for tungsten-carbide microstructure learning and design:
+This repository contains a three-stage workflow for the core implementation of AlloyVAE in the composition field & residual stress example:

-1. `dataset/`: convert raw MD simulation outputs into block-averaged tensors and normalized training arrays.
+1. `dataset/`: convert raw MD simulation outputs into block-averaged tensors and normalization for training.
-2. `model_training/`: define and train a conditional variational autoencoder (CVAE) that maps microstructure descriptors to stress fields.
+2. `model_training/`: training of the AlloyVAE.
-3. `material_design/`: optimize concentration fields with a trained CVAE checkpoint for inverse material design.
+3. `material_design/`: optimize concentration fields with the trained AlloyVAE checkpoint for inverse material design.

 ## Recommended Conda Environment